 Similar Value System

 When you hire a remote group that shares the same ethics and value system as you do and it aligns with the vision and core values of your business, you are miles ahead of the game.
-If your workers care about the same things you do, they will work harder, be more productive and enjoy their jobs.
+If workers care about the same things you do, they will work harder, be more productive and enjoy their work.

 “I wouldn’t trade my group of workers for any team in the world.
 The fact that I can take a weekend or afternoon off knowing the business will be in great hands is priceless.
 The key is finding people with the same values and beliefs as you,” quotes Freeeup co-founder Nathan Hirsch.

 The virtual workforce is a concept that isn’t going anywhere anytime soon.
 In fact, the popularity of working remotely is expected to grow.
-The Freeeup Marketplace is an example of a company who thrives and grows with a completely remote group, and your business can do the same thing.
+The Freeeup Marketplace is an example of a platform that thrives and grows with a completely remote group, and your business can do the same thing.
 It takes intention and a bit of planning, but if you follow some of Nathan and Connor’s advice, you will be on your way to virtual success in no time.

 Melissa Ricker is a nuclear engineer and a professional freelance writer specializing in career growth, technical writing and online entrepreneurship.
 She writes a blog, Engineered Motherhood, for working mothers who need help balancing career growth and time management.